Plumbing Warranty Coverage Explained: What's Covered & How Long

 This is where many homeowners unknowingly lose their protection:

-6. Neglect — If you ignored a slow drip that eventually caused major damage, a provider can argue the damage resulted from neglect rather than a covered failure.
+6. Neglect.
+If you ignored a slow drip that eventually caused major damage, a provider can argue the damage resulted from neglect rather than a covered failure.

 Before You DIY Anything

 If you're comparing plumbing service plans that include maintenance visits, those covered tune-ups can actually help you keep your warranties valid by ensuring required maintenance gets done by a licensed pro.
+For a broader upkeep schedule, our annual plumbing maintenance guide breaks down every task that helps you avoid warranty disputes.

 Smart Savings Made Simple!